 Writer/director Ruben Alves’ enormously charming, upstairs/downstairs Parisian comedy is the story of a hardworking couple whose dream of returning to their homeland is secretly undermined by their friends and family.

-Celebrated French master Olivier Assayas’ follow-up to Summer Hours and Carlos is a loosely autobiographical drama of social change and the political and artistic awakening of a group of young teenagers.
+OUT NOW ON DVD & VIEW ON DEMAND!
+Celebrated French master Olivier Assayas’ loosely autobiographical drama charts social change and the political and artistic awakening of a group of young teenagers in the early 1970s.

-ON DVD/VOD 19 MAR – PREORDER NOW!
-Ursula Meier’s Berlin Silver Bear-winner SISTER is a deeply affecting humanist drama of two siblings struggling to find a place in the world, and their determination to make it on their own.
+Lea Seydoux and Kacey Mottet Klein in Ursula Meier’s Berlin Silver Bear-winner SISTER: a deeply affecting humanist drama of two siblings struggling to find a place in the world, and their determination to make it on their own.

 Featuring one of the most star-studded casts in modern Spanish cinema, A GUN IN EACH HAND is a witty and scathing portrait of forty-something men, and the changing gender roles of contemporary Barcelona.